Updated on August 18, 2022 by Julie McCool

-When you are back to the footbridge, it’s time to walk uphill to the Memorial.
+Perhaps the big surprise of a Theodore Roosevelt Island hike is the massive memorial plaza at the top of the island.
 If you haven't told your kids or visitors what to expect, the first views of the statue of Theodore Roosevelt overlooking the large plaza are pretty dramatic.

-From the Memorial you can return directly to the footbridge, or walk the Woods or Upland Trail before heading for home.
+From the Memorial, you can return directly to the footbridge, or hike the Woods or Upland Trail before heading for home.

 A Theodore Roosevelt Island hike explores one of those wonderful, unexpected, urban parks—so close to DC but with a unique, natural ecosystem to enjoy.
 If you live in Northern Virginia and you've never visited, you really should.
 No need to wait until your next out-of-towner arrives.

 Directions and Tips for a Theodore Roosevelt Island

 There is a free parking lot near the footbridge to Roosevelt Island.
 You can only access the lot heading north on the George Washington Memorial Parkway, just north of the Theodore Roosevelt Bridge.
 If you're approaching from the north or west you'll need to go further south on the Parkway and reverse direction at the Arlington Cemetery rotary.